jrromero/AutoTCP_EMSE/README.md

 This will run the experiment in the background and save the output to a file called `output.log`.
 The results will be saved in the folder configured in the `run_experiments.py` file.

+#### Survey

+A survey was conducted with 21 participants —including software engineers, testers, and academics— to gather their opinions on the adoption of machine learning in software testing, particularly regarding test case prioritisation.
+The questionnaire explores the perceived benefits and challenges of integrating machine learning techniques into testing workflows, as well as the potential of AutoML to address these challenges.
+The survey was distributed anonymously across companies of varying sizes and among research groups related to the field.

+[Survey transcript](survey/questionnaire.pdf) (administered via Google Forms).

 #### Results

 The directory [results](/results) includes the detailed results obtained by our proposed method (AutoTCP), divided into three research questions: